CWS01/WazeChurnPredictionModel/README.md

 1. Who are the users most likely to churn?
 2. Why do user churn?
 3. When do users churn?
+4. Is there a relationship between mean amount of rides and device type?

 ### Data Source
 The data for this project was provided as part of the Google Advanced Data Analytics Certificate Program.
 The data set contained 14999 observations for 12 of the 13 columns proided in the data set.
 One column was missing 700 values, this was the `label` column.
 The data was synthetic and its only purpose was for use with this project.